Services:

 Hello, I'm David Hayward and this site collects my freelance work.
-Currently based just outside Manchester, I've been running videogames festivals, exhibitions and conferences since 2003, and on a freelance basis since 2011.
+Currently based in Manchester, I've been running events, festivals, exhibitions and conferences since 2001.

 I specialise in helping organisations find and realise the potential of videogames.
 Typical services I provide are: